Percolation on triangulations: a bijective path to Liouville quantum gravity: A bijection between Kreweras walks and percolated triangulations

-\begin{remark} An interesting special case of the bijection $\Phi$ is for walks $w$ in $\mK$ having no consecutive $c$-step.
+\begin{remark} An interesting special case of the bijection $\bPhi$ is for walks $w$ in $\bmK$ having no consecutive $c$-step.
 In this case, the walk $w$ belongs to the set of words $\{a,b,ac,bc\}^*$, and instead of considering the bricks $T_a$, $T_b$, $T_\ta$, and $T_\tb$ as above, one can consider the ``blocks'' $T_a$, $T_b$, $\tT_{ac}$, and $\tT_{bc}$ represented in Figure~\ref{fig:bricks2}.
-This special case of $\Phi$ can easily be identified with the version of Mullin's bijection described in \cite{shef-burger}. \end{remark}
+This special case of $\bPhi$ can easily be identified with a bijection described by Sheffield in \cite{shef-burger} (which itself is related to a construction of Mullin \cite{mullin-maps}). \end{remark}

-\fig{width=.5\linewidth}{bricks2}{The ``blocks'' $T_a$, $T_b$, $\tT_{ac}$, $\tT_{bc}$ relevant when $\Phi$ is applied to $w\in\{a,b,ac,bc\}^*\subset \mK$.}
+\fig{width=.7\linewidth}{bricks2}{The ``blocks'' $T_a$, $T_b$, $\tT_{ac}$, $\tT_{bc}$ relevant when $\Phi$ is applied to $w\in\{a,b,ac,bc\}^*\subset \mK$.}

-\textbf{Future/past decomposition.} We will now define a canonical decomposition of a site-percolated triangulation with a marked edge into two near-triangulations separated by a cycle: a ``past'' near-triangulation and a ``future'' near-triangulation.
+\textbf{Future/past decomposition.} We will now define a canonical decomposition of a percolated triangulation with a marked edge into two near-triangulations separated by a cycle: a ``past'' near-triangulation and a ``future'' near-triangulation.

-Let $w\in \mK$ be a Kreweras walk returning to $(0,0)$, and let $(M,\sigma)=\Phi(w)$ be the corresponding site-percolated triangulation.
+Recall that $\mK^{(0,0)}$ denotes the set of walks in $\mK$ ending at $(0,0)$.
+Let $w\in \mK^{(0,0)}$, and let $(M,\sigma)=\Phi(w)$ be the corresponding percolated near-triangulation.
 Recall that each step of $w$ corresponds to an edge of $M$ via the mapping $\etae$.
 Given a decomposition $w=uv$ of $w$ into a prefix $u$ and a suffix $v$, we will now describe the corresponding decomposition of $(M,\sigma)$ in two parts: one part called ``past'' made of the edges of $M$ corresponding to the steps in $u$, and another part called ``future'' made of the edges of $M$ corresponding to the steps in $v$.

 Observe that all the $c$-steps of $u$ are matched (hence $u$ is in $\mK$), and that all the $a$-steps and $b$-steps of $v$ are matched.
 Now consider the $c$-steps of $v$ having neither a matching $a$-step nor a matching $b$-step: these $c$-steps separate (possibly empty) subwords of $v$ in $\smK$.
 Let us write $v=v_1cv_2c\cdots cv_k$ with $v_i\in \smK$ this decomposition.
 Let $(M,\sigma)=\Phi(w)$, let $(P,\al)=\Phi(u)$, and let $(Q_i,\be_i)=\bPhi(v_i)$.
 We now describe the process for obtaining $(M,\sigma)$ from the pairs $(P,\al)$ and $(Q_i,\be_i)$.
 This process is illustrated in Figure~\ref{fig:future-past}.